James Prigoff

 James Prigoff (October 29, 1927 – April 21, 2021) was an American photographer, author, and lecturer focusing on public murals, graffiti, and spraycan art.
-He has traveled extensively throughout the world documenting these art forms, and his personal archive of 100,000 slides may well be the most comprehensive of any individual mural and graffiti documentarian.
+He traveled extensively throughout the world documenting these art forms.

 Early life

-Prigoff was born in New York City and graduated high school in 1944 at age 16.
+Prigoff was born in Queens, New York City and grew up in New Rochelle, New York.
+He graduated high school in 1944 at age 16.
 He was an Honorable Mention Westinghouse Science Talent Search Winner and was accepted at Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
 He was an honor student all eight terms and an outstanding athlete in track and field.
 He received a "STRAIGHT T", the school's highest athletic award.
 Graduating MIT in 1947, Prigoff moved into the business world and also took up squash, achieving many National rankings.
 He was National Champion of Squash Tennis seven times in the 1960s.
 Prigoff was elected to the Explorers Club in New York City in 1967.
 In 1975 his name was included in a listing of 250 outstanding graduates of M.I.T.
 In the late 1970s, he worked with Mark Rogovin and Marjorie Benton, founders of the Peace Museum in Chicago and was an original Board Member for many years.